a-rodin/qstardict/README.md

-**QStarDict** is a free (as [in freedom](https://www.gnu.org/philosophy/free-sw.html)) dictionary application.
-It is aimed primarily, but not exclusively, at those who learn foreign languages.
+**QStarDict** is a dictionary application for learning foreign languages.

 # Main features